 - Be more active.
 Because you lose muscle mass as you age, and this can translate into weight gain, it’s important to increase your muscle so you get stronger and burn more calories.
 Try strength training twice a week using hand weights, exercise bands, or even bottles of water!
 Don’t worry: you won’t look like Ms Atlas after your workouts!
 Also spend at least 2.5 hours a week doing moderate aerobic activity, such as fast walking, spinning, or tennis.

 - Drop 200.
 We’re talking about calories per day.
 You need about 200 fewer calories per day when you hit your 50s than when you were younger.
 To cut those calories without feeling deprived, focus on high-fiber fruits and vegetables.
 A plant-based diet that includes fish rich in omega-3 fatty acids is a good choice.
+If you prefer not to eat fish you can take an omega-3 supplement to fill in the gaps.
 Avoid fast foods and fried foods.

 - Don’t be sweet.
 Did you know that added sugars make up nearly 300 calories a day for most Americans?
 If you eliminated those sugars, which are mostly in soft drinks, sweetened coffee, and juices, you would have cut your 200 calories per day!
 Also watch your intake of doughnuts, ice cream, and other sugary foods.